junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Chai Suthammanont Remembrance Act of 2022”.
+This Act may be cited as the “Chai Suthammanont Healthy Federal Workplaces Act of 2022”.

 ## § 2.
 Worksite safety for Federal employees and contractors

 - **(a)** *Issuance of policies and procedures by agencies* Not later than 60 days after the date of the enactment of this Act, the head of each agency, in consultation with the Chief Human Capital Officer of the agency and the Assistant Director of Administration of the agency (or any individual holding an equivalent position), shall—
-  - **(1)** establish a plan containing procedures and policies for the safety of covered individuals physically present at worksites during a covered period;
+  - **(1)** establish a plan containing procedures and policies for the safety of covered individuals physically present at worksites during a covered period that includes measures to ensure the continuity of operations of the agency, including how consistent agency mission and program performance and customer service levels will be sustained through the covered period;
   - **(2)** make such plan available to the public by including a prominent link to such plan on the home page of the website of the agency;
   - **(3)** provide a link to such plan to the Director of the Office of Management and Budget for inclusion on the web page of the Office in accordance with subsection (c); and
   - **(4)** communicate such plan to each covered individual in such a manner as to ensure that each such covered individual acknowledges receipt and understanding of the plan.